vanton/saved/README.md

 - [MacDownApp/macdown](https://github.com/MacDownApp/macdown) : Open source Markdown editor for macOS.
 - [nwjs/nw.js](https://github.com/nwjs/nw.js) : Call all Node.js modules directly from DOM/WebWorker and enable a new way of writing applications with all Web technologies.
 - [electron/electron](https://github.com/electron/electron) : Build cross-platform desktop apps with JavaScript, HTML, and CSS
+- [heX - Using HTML5 and Node.js to Build Desktop Application](http://hex.youdao.com/zh-cn/index.html) heX - Using HTML5 and Node.js to Build Desktop Application

 ### May 9, 2019